 FOK（Fill or Kill）is a special conditional order.
 After the order is accepted by the exchange, if the order can be fulfilled at the moment, the order will be fulfilled immediately; otherwise the entire order will be canceled.

 FAK（Fill and Kill）is also a special conditional order.
-After the order is accepted by the exchange, if the order can be partially filled at the moment, part of the order will be filled and remaining of the order will be canceled immediately.
+After the order is accepted by the exchange, if the order can be partially filled at the moment, part of the order will be filled and the remaining quantity of the order will be canceled immediately.